 I went for a bike ride today along the Canal du Midi that passes close by where I’m staying at the moment.
 The canal is a beautifully peaceful waterway that threads a 241 km (150 mi) long path through the vineyards, towns, and villages of Southern France.
-It’s one of a network of canals that connect the Atlantic ocean to the Mediterranean sea.
+It’s one of a network of canals that connect the Atlantic Ocean to the Mediterranean sea.

 After just a few minutes slowly riding along the canal, overtaking the barges that gently chug along the canal at no more than 5 km/h (3 mph), I came upon this little pub that sits on the side of the sleepy waterway.

-The tables outside are ideal for sitting and watching the boats slowly pass by, slow enough that you can exchange a few words with the people onboard.
+The tables outside are ideal for sitting and watching the boats slowly pass by, slow enough that you can exchange a few words with the people on board.
 It was a perfect place for a refreshing drink on a sunny afternoon.

-As I sat there I imagined life on a house boat, a life that no doubt presenting itself in the best light on this sunny summer afternoon.
-My mind wandered to days spent slowly travelling through the south of France like some kind of water gypsy, quietly mooring near small towns and villages for a few days here and there, sitting on deck with a glass of wine and some good bread and cheese to hand as I watch cyclists and the occasional runner pass by my little moving home.
+As I sat there I imagined life on a houseboat, a life that no doubt presenting itself in the best light on this sunny summer afternoon.
+My mind wandered to days spent slowly traveling through the south of France like some kind of water gypsy, quietly mooring near small towns and villages for a few days here and there, sitting on deck with a glass of wine and some good bread and cheese to hand as I watch cyclists and the occasional runner pass by my little moving home.
 It seemed like a good way to live, at least in my imagination it did.

 Stand here using Google street view (though the canal was drained when Google went there).